jeremylong/DependencyCheck/dependency-check-cli/src/site/markdown/installation.md

 Installation & Usage
 --------------------
-The dependency-check command line utility can be downloaded from bintray.
+Downlod the dependency-check command line tool [here](http://dl.bintray.com/jeremy-long/owasp/dependency-check-1.0.0-release.zip).
 Extract the zip file to a location on your computer and put the 'bin' directory into the path environment variable.
 On \*nix systems you will likely need to make the shell script executable: